 Tyres

-Regulations to support product stewardship for tyres were approved by Government and come into effect in two tranches.
+Regulations to support product stewardship for tyres were approved by Government and both tranches are now in force.

 Tranche One